Trader Support: supporting traders throughout renewal

 The Small Business Mentoring Service (SBMS) will provide a completely confidential service to market traders.

 Financial assistance is an important component of the overall Trader Support program.
 Whilst Council and QVM Pty Ltd will minimise the effect of the QVMPR Program works on traders to the greatest extent possible, the financial assistance is available to traders where the effect of the works cannot be adequately mitigated and have resulted in a demonstrable impact on the trader’s profit during the period of the works.
 More detail regarding financial assistance, including how to make a financial claim, the criteria and the assessment process is available in the “Financial Assistance” section of this page.

 How do traders make a financial claim?

-All details on the claim process, the checklist, and supporting documentation can be found here.
+All details on the claim process, the checklist, and supporting documentation can be found on Trader Connect Online.
 A detailed claims process is required to ensure appropriate access to public funds.
 An independent committee comprising a City of Melbourne representative and two independent members will review and assess all claims.

 Trader Support will be freely available to all market lease and licence holders that operate in the market for the duration of the renewal program.
 The City of Melbourne wants small businesses to succeed and thrive throughout renewal, and has committed at least $8 million to assist traders to operate, grow and innovate their businesses throughout the renewal program.